Matthew Hough

 Profile

-I am a first year doctoral researcher working on the role of Field Marshal Harold Alexander as a coalition commander in the Mediterranean during the later stages of the Second World War.
+I am a first year doctoral researcher working on the role of Field Marshal Harold Alexander as Supreme Allied Commander in the Mediterranean during the later stages of the Second World War.

 I moved to Leeds as an undergraduate in 2016 and graduated with a BA (Hons) in History in 2019.
 In my final year I specialised in military history, focusing on the First and Second World Wars.
 My dissertation examined the career and reputation of Lieutenant General Sir Aylmer Hunter-Weston, who served as a corps commander at Gallipoli and later on the Western Front during the First World War, and has come to be regarded as an archetypal ‘donkey general’.